OSsunNO/NewsModel/README.md

 ## Overview

 **'Jupyter Notebook' folder**
-  1) KoBERT_FineTuning_HardSentence_Classification.ipynb - Implementation Code of KoBert model which is fine-tuned for classifying hard sentences from news articles
+  1) KoBERT_FineTuning_HardSentence_Classification.ipynb - Implementation Code of KoBERT model which is fine-tuned for classifying hard sentences from news articles
   2) Similarity_Based_Sentence_Labeling.ipynb - Implementation Code of Word2Vec model which is used to make labels for the sentences in news articles

 **'Data' folder**